awez/amirrajan.github.com/about/index.md

 ## Presentations and Podcasts ##

+- Dallas App Developers: Marketing Your Mobile Game on Reddit (August 2016)
+- Ruby Rogues Podcast: Game Development Using Ruby (August 2016)
+- iPhreaks Podcast: Surviving the App Store as an Indie Game Dev (July 2016)
 - LeanPub Podcast: About my book Surviving the App Store (May 2016)
 - Away From the Keyboard Podcast: Being a Game Developer (May 2016)
 - iOS Remote Conference 2016: Building and Marketing iOS Apps (April 2016)